HogJonny-AMZN/CO3DEX/_posts/2023-01-17-image_based_lighting.md

 <img src="/assets/img/posts/2023-01-17-image_based_lighting-assets/78fdfd5d6cf1027cc3c12a562924a6c168e4ceed.gif" width="512px" title="O3DE set the color of the Sun" alt="set-sun-color-o3de" data-align="inline">

-Note: It's important to understand "color space" (sRGB, Linear RGB, ACEScg, etc.) and "color model" (RGB or HSV, etc.), but that could also be a whole in-depth article.
+**Note**: It's important to understand "color space" (sRGB, Linear RGB, ACEScg, etc.) and "color model" (RGB or HSV, etc.), but that could also be a whole in-depth article.
 What's important to know, is that in the color picker you are *visually working with color picking* in the sRGB color space, but the values that Color Pickers returns for the renderer are *converted to and stored in a Linear RGB Color Space*.

 <img src="/assets/img/posts/2023-01-17-image_based_lighting-assets/2023-01-16-11-38-25-image.png" width="512px" title="O3DE Color Picker" alt="o3de-color-picker" data-align="inline">